cmower/ik_ros/README.md

 Add the new script to `ik_ros/src/ik_ros`, and make sure to import the class in `ik_ros/scripts/ik_node.py`.

-# Node
+# IK node

-There is only one node in this repository.
-However, the parameters depend on the given command line arguments that specify the IK interface.
+For the main `ik_node.py`, the parameters depend on the given command line arguments that specify the IK interface.
 Note, the first section below applies to all IK interfaces, following describes the parameters required for each individual IK interface and the format for the setup message.
+Other nodes included in this package are described below.

 EXOTica specifies the IK using an XML configuration file.
 This means that the `reset` method must be tailored to each configuration.
 A base